guysqr/release-machine-workshop/part-two.md

 ### Triggering the Release Machine

+If your SAM deployment went as planned, you should be able to go to [the Step Functions console](https://ap-southeast-2.console.aws.amazon.com/states/home?region=ap-southeast-2#/statemachines) and find your state macnine "ReleaseStateMachine".

 #### Configuring your first release

 Edit `release-manifest.json` so that the names of the pipelines match the names of [your pipelines](https://ap-southeast-2.console.aws.amazon.com/codesuite/codepipeline/pipelines).
 If you didn't change the config in step one, these will be called "pipeline-for-workshoprepo-1" and so on.